carlsborg/dust/README.md

 ### Cluster ssh to a set of nodes

+Send commands to parallel bash shells with the @[target] operator

 Execute 'uptime' over ssh on a set of nodes named worker\* with: